The Soldier's Details

 Frank Clark played in the 2/4th footy team which included Joe Pearce, Ron Badock, Clive Hellmrich (died illness Dec 1943 Kanchanaburi), Edgar Hunt (died dysentery Aug 1943 aged 29 years at Hindaine Camp) and Frank Clark (died illness October 1943 Kuii Camp aged 39 years) just to name a few.

-Alf Gough also said ‘Clark died a man’.
+Alf Gough wrote in his diary ‘Clark died a man’.

 Please read about ‘D’ Force Thailand V Battalion, Kuii Camp